Motivated to Be the Change

 I specifically chose Michigan, not only because of the school’s sterling reputation, but because it was the perfect fit for me academically and personally.
 I knew that I’d have the opportunity to pursue my interests as a member of a collaborative and welcoming community in a resourceful and passion-driven environment.
 Coming up on the end of my first year here, these things have all held true.
 The students I’ve met share the same passions for health equity.
 The faculty and staff genuinely care about what’s best for me and believe in my potential.
 This has meant the world to me as a first generation student and woman of color coming from a background of low socioeconomic status.

 I am truly honored to be recognized as the student recipient of the Eugene Feingold Excellence in Diversity Award for my work on the committee.
-Working towards diversity, equity and inclusion can be a long and tiring battle and it’s not perfect nor easy, but it’s worth it.
+Working toward diversity, equity, and inclusion can be a long and tiring battle and it’s not perfect nor easy, but it’s worth it.
 This award is recognition that I am making an effort and I am seen.
-I accept it not only for myself but also for my fellow Health Behavior and Health Education DE&I Student Action committee members who meet weekly at the break of dawn and work tirelessly towards creating change.
+I accept it not only for myself but also for my fellow Health Behavior and Health Education DEI Student Action committee members, who meet weekly at the break of dawn and work tirelessly toward creating change.

 I haven’t strayed too far from my original interests during my public health journey.
 I am focused on addressing the impact of violence and racial discrimination on the mental health of communities of color in urban neighborhoods.
-I pursue independent study research at the school’s Prevention Research Center and I am looking forward to continue doing so for my internship between my first and second year.
+I pursue independent study research at the school’s Prevention Research Center, and I look forward to continuing to do so for my internship between my first and second year.
 After graduation, I plan to pursue a PhD in public health in order to become a professor who teaches and mentors the future generation of public health leaders while pursuing research with communities to dismantle the structures that allow health inequities to exist.